Compulsory figures: Figure elements

 All compulsory figures had the following: circles, curves, change of foot, change of edge, and turns.
 The circle, the basis of all figures, was performed on both its long and short axes.
-Skaters had to trace precise circles, while completing difficult turns and edges.
+Skaters had to trace precise circles while completing difficult turns and edges.
 Most figures employ "specific one-foot turns not done in combination with other one-foot turns".
 Each figure consisted of two or three tangent circles.
 Each circle's diameter had to be about three times the skater's height, and the radii of all half-circles had to be approximately the same length.
-Half-circles and circles had to begin and end as near as possible to the point in which the long and short axes intersected.
+Half-circles and circles had to begin and end as near as possible to the point at which the long and short axes intersected.
 The figure's long axis divided it longitudinally into equal-sized halves, and the figure's short axes divided the figures into equal-sized lobes.

 Curves, which are parts of circles, had to be performed with an uninterrupted tracing and with a single clean edge, with no subcurves or wobbles.
 Brokaw insists that curves had to be done on all four edges of the skate while skating both backwards and forwards.
 He states, "It is the control of these circles that gives strength and power, and the holding of the body in the proper and graceful attitudes, while it is the execution of these large circles, changes of edges, threes and double-threes, brackets, loops, rockers and counters, which makes up the art of skating".
 Curves also included the forced turn (or bracket) and the serpentine.

 A change of foot, which happened during the short time the skater transferred weight from one foot to the other, was allowed in the execution of figures, but had to be done in a symmetrical zone on each side of the long axis.
-Skaters could choose the exact point in which they placed their foot in this zone, although it typically was just after the long axis, with the full weight of the body on the skate.
+Skaters could choose the exact point at which they placed their foot in this zone, although it typically was just after the long axis, with the full weight of the body on the skate.
 It was at this point that tracing began.
-A change of edge happened at the point in which the long and short axes intersected.
+A change of edge happened at the point where the long and short axes intersected.
 Its trace had to be continuously and symmetrically traced and could not be S-shaped.
 The edge change had to be as short as possible, and could not be longer than the length of the skate blade.
 Turns were skated with a single clean edge up to and after the turn, but with no double tracings, no skids or scrapes, or no illegal edge change either before, during, or after a turn.
 The turns' cusps had to be the same size, and the entry into and out of a turn had to be symmetrical.